REPORT on the Launching of E-Platform on Palm Oil Covering Aspects on Environmental and Socioeconomic Sustainability, Health and Versatility

 In the field of nutraceuticals, the demand for plant-based extracts is escalating, as it resonates with the shifting preference of people towards natural-derived products.

 Another scientist from the Malaysian Palm Oil Board, Dr Fu Ju Yen spoke about the little known Vitamin E, tocotrienol.
 “Most vitamin E supplements are made of tocopherol because there are limited natural sources for tocotrienol, which is a superior vitamin E. Palm oil is one of the highest tocotrienol source.
-Tocotrienol gives us many benefits that helps us to lead a healthy modern lifestyle,” said the pharmacist.
+Tocotrienol gives us many benefits that help us to lead a healthy modern lifestyle,” said the pharmacist.

 “Biofuel is available in all our petrol kiosks where diesel is mixed with palm oil methyl ester.
 We did extensive testing on engine performance using buses and taxis and it proved to be a very environmentally sustainable fuel,” said Choo.